pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/multi-node_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/215723543-ece14cf8-f235-4a47-8966-0d6cbcb9e7da.png)

 Next, locate the `archive_mode` by default, it is set to off when set to on, it will store the backup of replicas.
 Also, add `archive_command` while storing the data.
-The archive command to execute to archive a completed WAL file segment.
 Any `%p` in the string is replaced by the path name of the file to archive, and any `%f` is replaced by only the file name.
 (The path name is relative to the working directory of the server, i.e., the cluster's data directory).

 ![image](https://user-images.githubusercontent.com/92078754/217772707-5b8d51fc-ed75-46d3-9593-4b74e72d96e7.png)